basham/swit-workshop-writing/slides.md

+## Process

+Editing

+## Iterative

+> Writing UX text is iterative, starting with less-than-perfect words, then replacing those words with slightly better words, and repeating until you find the best words.
+This is the way to make the text purposeful and protective, but also concise, conversational, and recognizable as coming from the organization’s brand.

+— *Strategic Writing for UX*

 ## Accessible words

 > …if the words you write for something aren't accessible to everyone, then you've made a design choice that prevents people from using that thing.